-A scar will form in place of the hemorrhoid, holding nearby veins so they don't bulge into the anal canal.
+A scar will form in place of the hemorrhoid.
+The scar will hold nearby veins so they don't bulge into the anal canal.

-After the procedure, you may feel pain and have a sensation of fullness in the lower abdomen.
+After the procedure, you may feel pain and have a sensation of fullness in your lower belly.
 Or you may feel as if you need to have a bowel movement.

 What To Expect

-People respond differently to this procedure.
-Some are able to return to regular activities (but avoid heavy lifting) almost immediately.
-Others may need 2 to 3 days of bed rest.
+Some people are able to return to regular activities right away.
+Others may need to take a few days off work.